iv461/icey/README.md

 }
 ```

-You can build your own data-driven pipeline of computations.
+You can build your own data-driven pipeline of computations:

+The key in ICEY is to describe the data-flow declaratively and then
+This not only simplifies the code, but prevents dead-lock bugs.
+ICEY automatically analyzes the data-flow graph and performs topological sorting, asserts no loops are present, and determines how many callback-groups are needed.

 TODO more